Shiva-gsk/Shiva-gsk/README.md

 - 👋 Hi, I’m @Shiva-gsk
 - 👀 I’m interested in Technology
-- 🌱 I’m currently learning a lot of stuff regarding Computer science at NIT Calicut
+- 🌱 I’m currently learning a lot of cool stuff regarding Computer science at NIT Calicut
 - 💞️ I’m looking to collaborate on some interesting projects
 - 📫 You can contact me through my mail : shivagulapala2005@gmail.com